ianlcurtis1/ha-aks-hybrid-poc/README.md

 AKS Hybrid (https://learn.microsoft.com/en-us/azure/aks/hybrid/) is an on-premise implementation of Azure Kubernetes Service (AKS) orchestrator which automates running containerised applications at scale.
 It provides a solution for hosting highly available workloads on-premise.
 Azure Arc (https://learn.microsoft.com/en-us/azure/azure-arc/overview) is a cloud based control plane which can be used for managing on-premise AKS Hybrid instances.
 Flux (https://fluxcd.io/) is an open sourced set of continuous delivery solutions for Kubernetes.
 AKS and AKS Hybrid natively support Flux through their GitOps capabilities.

-This is a simple dotnet solution to demonstrate a highly available Azure Arc-enabled AKS Hybrid configuration for messaging.
+This is a simple dotnet solution to demonstrate a highly available AKS configuration for messaging.
+The solution uses 2 instances of an architectural stamp - one hosted 'on premises' on Arc-enabled AKS Hybrid, the other hosted in the cloud on AKS.
+Between them, they provide high availability with the option (for on-premises installations) of a failover to cloud.
-It consists of 2 parts that will be hosted on AKS Hybrid (on premises) and/or AKS (cloud) -
+The deployed messaging code consists of 2 parts that will be hosted in both instances -
-1. An asp dotnet core REST API that receives HTTP messages from a [local] client app (not included) and persists them to a file share that represents a simple queuing mechanism.
+1. An asp dotnet core REST API that receives HTTP messages from a client app (not included) and persists them to a file share that represents a simple queuing mechanism.
 2. A dotnet core console application that dequeues the messages from the file share and sends them to an event hub in Azure.
-The solution uses a circuit-breaker pattern to buffer messages locally and retry sending should the connection to the cloud be unavailable.
+The solution uses a circuit-breaker pattern to buffer messages and retry sending should the connection to the Event Hub be unavailable.
 The code is non-production, and uses hard coded settings for simplicity.
 In a production scenario, these would be stored in a secure location such as [Arc-enabled] Azure Key Vault.
+The solution demonstrates how a single cloud-hosted control plane can be used to manage the deployments, whether on-premises, or in the cloud.

 There are some simple GitHub workflows that:
 1. Build and test the solution when a PR is raised.